Share how you're meeting the Reading Without Walls Challenge! Snap a selfie with the great books you've read, and post to social media.

-SummerReads are compiled by Pike Librarians Francesca Mellin and Linda Spence.
-They are updated annually with a commitment to representing multicultural and diverse perspectives.
+Compiled by Pike Librarians Francesca Mellin and Linda Spence, SummerReads is the library's collection of recommended reading lists.
+They are updated annually with a commitment to representing diverse and inclusive perspectives.

 Watch this screencast to learn how to get the most from the Sora app.
 You'll learn how to connect your public library to your account, and find readability settings.